shareforcodex/notai/README.md

 ## Introduction

-Welcome to the **Notion Editor WebApp**—your all-in-one solution for creating, organizing, and managing notes with the added power of AI assistance.
-Whether you're a student, professional, or casual note-taker, our intuitive interface and robust features are designed to enhance your productivity and streamline your workflow.
+Welcome to the **Notaiui WebApp** , this is all new UI for interaction with AI LLM models.

 ## Getting Started